 5.5 Effects of very Low Radiation Levels

-There are not enough data to support extrapolations of the effects from high levels of exposure (like the survivors of Hiroshima and Nagasaki bombing, uranium miners, medical exposures, etc.).
-However these extrapolations are made.
-There are four mathematical models use to describe the effects of low level of radiation.
+There are not enough data to support extrapolations of the effects of high levels of exposure (like the survivors of Hiroshima and Nagasaki bombing, uranium miners, medical exposures, etc.).
+However, these extrapolations are made.
+There are four mathematical models use to describe the effects of the low level of radiation.
 All are supported (more or less) by controversial epidemiological studies, or by extrapolation conclusions obtained from studies with other mammals to humans.

 In the absence of clear scientific evidence, the regulators adopted a conservative approach and consider all levels of radiation as being potentially damaging to the human body.
 Because of this, any procedure that involves radioactive materials must abide by the ALARA principle